muehlefeldt/unity-machine-learning/docs/run-log.md

   * After 10 passages -1 given to discourage multiple passages.
 * Test with build.

+## 1130
+*

+## 1131
+* Beta set to 0.2.
+* Experiment reward function.
+Combine sparse collision rewards with feedback for every step.

+## 1132
+* Beta set to 0.4.
+* Build run with 30e6 steps.

 * Next: Introduce the decoy.
 * Think about the staged process again!